Elisabetta Tasca Serena

-Elisabetta Tasca Serena (24 April 1899 – 3 November 1978) was an Italian Roman Catholic.
+Elisabetta Tasca Serena (24 April 1899 – 3 November 1978) was an Italian Roman Catholic laywoman.
 Tasca was devout in her childhood since her religious upbringing came from her parents; this was something that she would later pass on to her own children.
 In 1921 she was married and she and her husband had twelve children with four of them entering the religious life.
 Tasca was tireless in tending to her ill husband before his death and after that dedicated herself to involvement in her parish and in tending to her children and grandchildren.

-Tasca's cause for beatification launched in 1991 and she became titled as a Servant of God but later was named as Venerable in late 2014 after Pope Francis confirmed that she had lived a life of heroic virtue.
+Tasca's cause for beatification launched in 1991 and she became titled as a Servant of God but later was named as venerable in late 2014 after Pope Francis confirmed that she had lived a life of heroic virtue.

 Life

 Elisabetta Tasca was born at dawn on 24 April 1899 in San Zenone degli Ezzelini as the last of seven children to the modest peasants Angelo Tasca and Luigia Battaglia; she received her baptism just after she was born from Father Vitale Gallina.
 Her parents were married on 31 January 1863.
 Her siblings (in order) were: Fausto, Emilia, Antonio, Lino, Erminia and Luigi.
 Her brother Lino died when he was eight, and when she turned eight, her mother was struck with facial paralysis in 1907.

 Her parents were devout and fostered a devotion to the Cross which was a devotion that she herself would learn from them.
 Tasca was a sociable child who was attentive to the needs of others: in one case she would bring lunch to her brother Antonio who worked on the construction of the local church.
 Her brother complained that the food was too little for him and so she returned home to her mother to give her lunch so the two could eat together.
 But she would give him her lunch instead rather than eating herself.
 Each morning she would attend Mass and would then return home in order to help her mother with the housework.

 Tasca received her Confirmation on 26 January 1908 from the Blessed Bishop of Treviso Giacinto Longhin.
 Her father was a serious but jovial man but Tasca noted how pained he was when his sons had to go to the frontlines during World War I; her father would often walk around reciting rosaries for his sons.